 Training horses through relationship is a dance.
 You respond to what your horse does and he responds to you.
-Drafting a simple set of steps doesn’t work.
-It’s action and reaction – meeting your horse where he is so you can lead where you intend.
+Drafting a simple set of steps doesn’t work because the process is action and reaction, finding a rhythm, making a connection, and meeting your horse where he is so you can lead where you intend.

 These aren’t steps to follow, but rules to guide you.